Roly67/easy-weightloss-tips/_posts/2018-10-24-pregnancy-weight-loss.md

 description: Pregnancy weight loss should be approached in a different way to normal dieting.
 Here's how to use a highly nutritious diet and careful activity to lose pregnancy weight safely and effectively!
 keywords: pregnancy weight loss
 image: /assets/images/preganancy-weight-loss.jpg
+header:
+   teaser: /assets/images/preganancy-weight-loss.jpg
 permalink: /pregnancy-weight-loss.html
-index-snippet: Are you worried about pregnancy weight loss?
+excerpt: Are you worried about pregnancy weight loss?
 Well first of all, congratulations!
 Your body has just experienced an amazing miracle!
 Rejoice in that and don’t be too quick to jump into a conventional weight loss plan.

 images:
   - url: /assets/images/preganancy-weight-loss.jpg